zachmay/inventorium/report.md

 stack which supports access to read-only configuration information, exceptions, and general I/O, primarily for database access.
-In other words, our API endpoint handlers are pure functions that have configuration implicitly wired through them, can throw exceptions, and return instructions for how the Haskell runtime should perform I/O in order to build up a value of type `BuildingDetail`.
+In other words, our API endpoint handlers are pure functions that have configuration implicitly wired through them, can throw exceptions, and return instructions for how the Haskell runtime should perform I/O to fulfill the request.

 We will cover more specific details about the implementation below, but it is worth reflecting on how Servant worked in practice.
 There are many web frameworks available, like Ruby on Rails, Django for Python, and Laravel for PHP.
-One important criteria for judging this frameworks is their ability to abstract the common details of the HTTP request/response lifecycle.
+One important criteria for judging frameworks is their ability to abstract the common details of the HTTP request/response lifecycle.
 Servant does this as well as, and perhaps better than, any framework I have worked with.
 Consider this workflow: